ANSWERS to COMMON QUESTIONS

 We will use public transportation as much as possible.
 We will NOT hire a tour bus.
 You will become an experienced traveler on Metro, Underground, train, city bus, Funicular, walking, etc. On average, you will walk 7-9 miles per day over cobblestone streets and ancient trails.
 A small backpack or fanny pack for carrying camera, snacks, H2O, etc.

-NOTE: You will actually walk 7-10 miles per day, up hills, up stairs, over hiking trails, and on rough roads, etc.
+NOTE: You will actually walk 7-10 miles per day, up hills, up stairs, over hiking trails, and on rough roads, etc. (Note: this is very different than walking on a treadmill or sidewalk for the same distance.)

 This trip has been described as a walking tour of Italy, Greece, & Turkey.